 - MacBook – I’m a Mac.
 The new Macbook (2015 version) is my primary workstation.
 It is very light, tiny, fast and it just works.
 Perfect for a digital nomad.

 - WordPress – I just love WordPress and use it for all my content publishing needs.
 I do all my writing within the WordPress post editor.
 WordPress is simple to use, yet a very advanced tool too.
 See how to get started with WordPress.
 I use several plugins to help me add extra functionality, and here’s the full list of plugins I like.

 - Google Analytics – For tracking visitors and content data.
-I monitor analytics daily to measure how my content and my marketing routine are performing.
+I check analytics daily to measure how my content and my marketing routine are performing.
+Piwik is the open-source alternative to this.